EricFram/EricFram.github.io/_posts/2015-06-04-Create-and-Populate-a-Simple-Database-Using-SQLite-R-and-App-Annie-API.md

 ## [13] "revenue.product.downloads" "revenue.product.updates"    "revenue.product.refunds"    "revenue.iap.promotions"
 ## [17] "revenue.iap.sales"         "revenue.iap.refunds"
 ```
-Now we have all of our revenue and downloads data in one place, broken down by date, territory, and application.
+Now we have all of our revenue and downloads data in one place broken down by date, territory, and application.
 Each row in this new data represents a unique combination of date, country, and product id.
 In this data frame though, we can't really tell which product_id is associated with which app.
 This is easy to fix.

-## Get App Reference Data from App Annie ##
+## Get App Name Reference Data from App Annie ##

 We can make another call to the API to check which product_id is associated with which app.